Columbiya/Columbiya/README.md

 This one is for getting all required documents for moving into a country.
 The people, that are currently hard working on making it possible, are going to help the ones that have been intruded or their homes have been destroyed, damaged in some way.

-😄 I'm currently working on a project that's called "optimist-media"

 Wide open to all your offers! 👀